rainlanguage/dotrain/docs/classes/parser.md

 ### compile(parseTree)

-Method to get StateConfig (bytes) from a Parse Tree object or a Node or array of Nodes
+Method to get ExpressionConfig (bytes) from a Parse Tree object or a Node or array of Nodes

 <b>Signature:</b>